AbisoyeAkinloye/ROS-100-Days-Coding-Challenge/Week 2/06. Virtual functions/README.md

 **NOTE:**

 - Once you set a pure virtual function in a class, the class will automatically become abstract class.
-- You cn't create objects of an abstract class, unless you get a compilation error.
+- You can't create objects of an abstract class, unless you get a compilation error.
-- Derived classes from an abstract class must explicitly override all the pure virtual functions from the abstract parent class, if they don't, they themselves become abstract.
+- Derived classes from an abstract class must explicitly override *all the pure virtual functions* from the abstract parent class, if they don't, they themselves become abstract.
 - Pure virtual function don't have an implementation in the abstract class.
 They are meant to be implemented by deriving class.
 - You can't call the pure virtual functions from the constructor of the abstract class.
 - The constructor of the abstract class is used by deriving class to build up the base part of the object.

+## Abstract classes as interfaces

+An abstract class with only **pure virtual functions and no member variable** can be used to model what is called an interface in Object Oriented Programming.

+An interface is a specification of something that will be fully implemented in a derived class, but the specification itself resides in the abstract class.